Amazing Bushmills, Causeway Coast, County Antrim – 3 Top Attractions

 Duncluce Castle, Bushmills, Causeway

 Dunluce Castle, near Bushmills, is a medieval castle in Northern Ireland, County Antrim.
-The castle is surrounded by very steep drops on each side, which is what drew the early Christians and Vikings to this place where an early Irish fort once stood.
-The Castle is under the care of the Northern Ireland Environment Agency.
+The castle is surrounded by very steep drops on each side, drawing the early Christians and Vikings to where an early Irish fort once stood.
+The castle is under the care of the Northern Ireland Environment Agency.

 History

 Four years later, a ship from the Spanish Armada, dubbed the Girona, was shipwrecked on the rocks nearby.
-The ship was taken apart as the cannons were installed in the gatehouses and the rest of the cargo was sold and the funds were used to restore and expand the castle.
+The ship was taken apart as the cannons were installed in the gatehouses, the rest of the cargo was sold, and the funds were used to restore and expand the castle.

-Although the castle dates back to the 13th century, a soutterain has been discovered in the area that dates back to 1,500 years ago.
+Although the castle dates back to the 13th century, a souterrain was discovered 1,500 years ago.

 The Importance of Dunluce Castle

-This historic castle has been the site of numerous battles, over a one hundred year period it was besieged numerous times.
+This historic castle has been the site of numerous battles; over a one-hundred-year period, it was besieged multiple times.
 It is also a location of many legends.
 A local legend states that at one point, part of the kitchen next to the cliff face collapsed into the sea.

-Another story revolves around Maeve Roe who was locked away by her father in the castle’s north-eastern tower for refusing to marry her suitor.
-However, she managed to escape with her true love and fled to Mermaids Cave where they fled by boat, but they were dashed against the cliffs.
-Maeve’s ghost is said to still sweep her prison tower.
+Another story revolves around Maeve Roe, whom her father locked away in the castle’s north-eastern tower for refusing to marry her suitor.
+However, she managed to escape with her true love and fled to Mermaids Cave, where they fled by boat but were dashed against the cliffs.
+Maeve’s ghost is still said to sweep her prison tower.

 More about Dunluce Castle

 Dunluce Castle served as the seat of the Earl of Antrim until 1690.
-Afterward, the castle fell into ruin.
+Afterwards, the castle fell into ruin.

-In 2011, archaeological excavations conducted in the area discovered the remains of the town of Dunluce, near Bushmills, which was destroyed during the Irish uprising of 1641.
+In 2011, archaeological excavations in the area discovered the remains of the Dunluce town near Bushmills, which was destroyed during the Irish uprising of 1641.

 The town was built in 1608 by Randall MacDonnell, the first Earl of Antrim.
-It may have contained the innovative housing in Europe during the early 17th century, which included indoor toilets which had barely been introduced in the rest of Europe at the time, and a complex street network based on a grid system.
-Visitors to the area can explore the cobbled streets and a Scottish merchants house, a blacksmith’s forge, a courthouse and a dungeon.
+It may have contained the innovative housing in Europe during the early 17th century, which included indoor toilets, which had barely been introduced in the rest of Europe then, and a complex street network based on a grid system.
+Visitors can explore the cobbled streets, a Scottish merchant’s house, a blacksmith’s forge, a courthouse, and a dungeon.
 There is also plenty of evidence of wealth and luxury, including coins from the period of Elizabeth I and Charles I.

-One of the iconic historical figures linked to the castle is Winston Churchill who once owned the estate and it passed was passed onto his family.
+One of the iconic historical figures linked to the castle is Winston Churchill, who once owned the estate, and it passed on to his family.

-The castle has actually inspired many literary works over the years, including the orchestral tone poem Dunluce (1921) by Irish composer Norman Hay, and it also thought to be the inspiration behind Cair Paravel in C. S. Lewis’ Chronicles of Narnia (1950–1954).
-The castle is also the subject of a 1990s song named “Dunluce Castle” written by George Millar and sung by the Irish Rovers.
+The castle has inspired many literary works over the years, including the orchestral tone poem Dunluce (1921) by Irish composer Norman Hay, and it is also thought to be the inspiration behind Cair Paravel in C. S. Lewis’ Chronicles of Narnia (1950–1954).
+The castle is also the subject of a 1990s song, “Dunluce Castle”, written by George Millar and sung by the Irish Rovers.

 The Dunluce Castle has also been featured in the HBO hit drama series Game of Thrones, doubling as the stronghold of Pyke on the Iron Islands.